 McLean Hospital 115 Mill Street Belmont, MA 02478

-The term eating disorders refers to a variety of disorders including anorexia nervosa, bulimia, and binge eating disorder.
+The term eating disorders refers to a variety of disorders including anorexia, bulimia, and binge eating disorder.
 The common feature of all eating disorders is abnormal eating behaviors.
-Eating disorders are serious mental health problems and can be life threatening due to significant medical complications.
+Eating disorders are serious mental health problems and can be life-threatening due to significant medical complications.
 Treatment for eating disorders may include a combination of individual therapy, family therapy, behavior modification, medication, and nutritional rehabilitation.

 Anorexia nervosa, a form of self-starvation, is characterized by a distorted body image that leads to restricted eating and other behavior that prevents a person from gaining weight.
 The majority of those affected are females (90-95%), although these statistics are changing as males are now more frequently affected.
 Initially identified in upper- and middle-class families, anorexia is now known to be found in all socioeconomic groups and a variety of ethnic and racial groups.

 Bulimia is characterized by uncontrolled episodes of overeating, called bingeing, followed by purging with methods such as vomiting or misuse of laxatives.
 Bingeing is eating much larger amounts of food than you would normally eat in a short period of time, usually less than 2 hours.
 The binge-purge cycles can happen from many times a day to several times a week.
 Bulimia most often affects females and starts during the teenage years, but it can also affect males.
 Other illnesses, such as substance abuse, anxiety disorders, and mood disorders are common in people with bulimia.